 Using a Click-Track with In-Ear Monitors

-Ideally, you should have two inputs on the IEM pack.
-The main monitor audio from the sound desk should go to one input, and the click output to the other one.
+You can have insert two audio inputs on the IEM pack.
+The main monitor audio from the sound desk can go to one input, and the click output to the other one.

 Set the IEM pack to Mono.
-Adjusting the balance of L/R on the IEM pack will allow you to balance the signal.
+Adjusting the balance of L/R on the IEM pack will allow you to balance the signal, which will allow you to adjust the volume of your click.

-If multiple people in the band are using a click track, you can still run it through a mixing desk, and get the sound engineer to output the click to the monitor line.
+If multiple people in the band are using a click track, you could run it through a small mixer, or get the sound engineer to output the click to the monitor line.
 This way, all the musicians in the band will listen to the click.

-How to Use a Click Track in the Recording Studio
+How to Use a Click Track for Recording

 A long time ago, bands used to sit together in the same room and play live.
 Today, artists tend to record each track separately, for the engineer to mix them later.